XorrDev/ECHO-Caves/README.md

 The extension is available on the Chrome Store!
 Not only does this extension work with our CCNTH ECHO directory, but it works with every ‘*echo-ntn.org’ directory!
 This means there is a possibility to reach out to 85,000 students around the world with the exception of their district using the ECHO platform.
 [View ECHO Caves on the Chrome Store!](https://chrome.google.com/webstore/detail/echo-caves-alpha/ibjaciendmijpaipiblmkgjpjiaklgpf/)

+#Contributing
+If you would like to improve or fix a part of this extension, we'd love to have you contribute to the project.
+Please read CONTRIBUTING.md for more information.

 # Questions

 ### If I download this extension,